640 South State StreetDover, Delaware 19901

-Up to two weeks if the freezer compartment is within the refrigerator.
+Up to 2 weeks if the freezer compartment is within the refrigerator.
 (You must open the refrigerator door to reach the freezer with this model.)

-Three to six months in a freezer that is part of a refrigerator unit but has a separate door.
+3 to 6 months in a freezer that is part of a refrigerator unit but has a separate door.

 Transporting refrigerated or frozen breast milk.
 Place it in an insulated bag or cooler with a cool pack.
 The farther you live from the NICU, the more likely it is that you will have to pad the inside of the cooler with extra cold packs to keep frozen milk from thawing.

 The following are general guidelines for thawing frozen milk:

 The oldest milk should be used first, unless recently expressed milk is recommended.